DHTMLX/docs-diagram/docs/api/diagram_editor/editor/events/afteritemmove_event.md

 **Change log**:

-- The `batch` property is added in the v6.0
+- The `batch` parameter was added in the v6.0
 - The callback function takes an object as a parameter since v6.0